Contact WKW

 Free Case Evaluation

-The 2018/2019 numbers in State Farm’s annual deer collision study have been released, and Indiana ranks 24th on the list of states where drivers are most likely to have a collision with a deer.
-Although position 24 may not sound very high, look at it this way: Drivers have a 1 in 102 chance of being involved in a car crash with a deer in Indiana.
+In State Farm’s annual animal collision study, Indiana ranks 24th on the list of states where drivers are most likely to have a collision with a deer.
+Although position 24 may not sound very high, look at it this way: Drivers have a nearly 1 in 100 chance of being involved in a car crash with in Indiana between 2020 and 2021.

-A car colliding with a deer can cause serious injury and property damage to the driver and occupants of the vehicle.
-Or, in an even worse scenario, the driver could swerve into another car, leading to more injuries and damage.
-Understanding the dangers of deer on the roadways and how to avoid collisions with these wild animals will help keep you, your passengers, and others on the road safe.
+A car colliding with a deer can cause serious property damage and injury to the driver and other occupants of the vehicle.
+Or, in an even worse scenario, the driver could swerve into another car, leading to additional injuries and damage.
+Understanding the dangers of deer on the roadways and how to avoid collisions with these animals will help keep you, your passengers, and others on the road safe.

-The first step in preventing a collision with a deer is to arm yourself with information about their behavior.
+The first step in preventing a collision with a deer is to be aware of their behavior.

 Deer are most active from October through December.
 Because of this, there are more Indiana auto accidents involving deer during this time of year.